JumpyLionnn/packet-master/README.md

 # packet-master
  a serialization and deserialization library made in c

-This is has been a learning experience.
-It can serialize uint8_t uint16_t, and bool to their smallest representable way.
+This has been a learning experience.
+It can serialize uint8_t uint16_t, uint32_t, and bool to their smallest representable way.

 ## How is serialization done?
 * boolean value is 1 bit